 It’s midnight on a Friday: you’ve just knocked off work with a massive backache and you’re in need of a major pampering sesh.
 Thankfully for us (and our necks), there are plenty of spas open ‘til the wee hours – and no, nothing dodgy over here.
-Natureland Spa has attractive packages and multiple locations that open till 3am.
+Natureland Spa has attractive packages and the Orchard Point location opens till 2am, while the rest close at 10.30pm.
 The 24-hour G.Spa gives you a rejuvenating spa experience complete with saunas, steam baths, and a relaxation lounge with gourmet dishes.
 No more excuses for not pampering yourself!

 Natureland, multiple locations islandwide; G.Spa Singapore, #02-02, Guillemard Village, 102 Guillemard Road, Singapore 399719

-We’re huge fans of horror flicks and in the spirit of all things otherworldly, we did some digging and uncovered some of the creepiest spots in the city – from abandoned derelict buildings to old hospitals.
+We’re huge fans of horror flicks.
+In the spirit of all things otherworldly, we did some digging and uncovered some of the creepiest spots in the city – from abandoned derelict buildings to old hospitals.
 Spook yourself out visiting these haunted places in Singapore.

 This might either pump you up or scare the living daylights outta you.
-Launching you up 50m at a terrifying speed of 120mph, Clarke Quay’s Gx-5 Extreme Swing is constantly filled with screams at night.
-The thrilling ride closes late and is popular among happy drinkers – although we advise you not to ride it intoxicated (read: barf alert).
+Launching you up almost 70m at a terrifying speed of 170kph, Clarke Quay’s Slingshot is constantly filled with screams at night.
+There’s also the GX-5 extreme swing, where you’ll free fall from a height of 40m.
+The thrilling rides close late and are popular among happy drinkers – although we advise you not to ride ’em intoxicated (read: barf alert).